-• Biology student at Chapman University
+• Biology students at Chapman University

 Schmid College of Science and Technology